ipoposg/lightweight-url-shortener/README.md

 Default login password: qwerty (for self-hosted instances)

 Please run convert.py to convert your password into SHA256 format to be inserted into app.py.

+To start the web application, run app.py after installing all dependencies in requirements.txt.
+The app listens on port 8084 for traffic from all destinations.